nene/komoot-challenge/README.md

 Given the many downsides of the second option, I decided to implement the first approach.

+Additional features that weren't explicitly called for in the assignment:

+- Markers can be dragged on map to adjust their position after initial placement.
+  This seemed like an essential thing to have.
+- Hovering a marker highlights the corresponding list item and vice versa.
+  This greatly reduces the mental burden of understanding which marker you're about to re-arrange or delete.

 ## What did I learn

 - I had not used the browser Drag'n'Drop API before.